Danielcosta78/CatchMe/README.md

     }, 500); // Delay ensures detector is fully initialized
 </script>
 ```
-#### NOTE: Both CDNs use the same global variable, using settings simultaneously causes the operation to stop.
+#### NOTE: Both CDNs use the same global variable.
+Using settings simultaneously will cause the operation to stop.

 ## Configuration Options